SohamAI99/NebuluxArena/DATABASE_SETUP.md

 );

 -- Create indexes for better performance
-CREATE INDEX IF NOT EXISTS idx_contacts_email ON contacts(email);
+CREATE INDEX IF NOT EXISTS idx_client_email ON "Client"(email);
-CREATE INDEX IF NOT EXISTS idx_contacts_created_at ON contacts(created_at DESC);
+CREATE INDEX IF NOT EXISTS idx_client_created_at ON "Client"(created_at DESC);

 -- Enable Row Level Security
-ALTER TABLE contacts ENABLE ROW LEVEL SECURITY;
+ALTER TABLE "Client" ENABLE ROW LEVEL SECURITY;

--- Allow anyone to insert contact forms (public submissions) CREATE POLICY "Anyone can submit contact forms" ON contacts FOR INSERT WITH CHECK (true);
+-- Allow anyone to insert contact forms (public submissions) CREATE POLICY "Anyone can submit contact forms" ON "Client" FOR INSERT WITH CHECK (true);

--- Allow authenticated users to read contacts (for admin access) CREATE POLICY "Authenticated users can read contacts" ON contacts FOR SELECT USING (auth.role() = 'authenticated');
+-- Allow authenticated users to read contacts (for admin access) CREATE POLICY "Authenticated users can read contacts" ON "Client" FOR SELECT USING (auth.role() = 'authenticated');
 ```